cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 ![](_static/images/Navigation_Layout/yHir.png)

-The hierarchical layout algorithm is good for representing main direction or "flow" within a network.
+The hierarchical layout algorithm is good for representing main direction or flow within a network.
 Nodes are placed in hierarchically arranged layers and the ordering of the nodes within each layer is chosen in such a way that minimizes the number of edge crossings.
 This algorithm is available by selecting **Layout → Hierarchical Layout**.